 • Interviewed engineers and students involved in cutting-edge neural engineering research and made their work accessible through writing.

 writing news stories on neural engineering research:

 In this role, I wrote stories for the Engage and Enable Blog on cutting-edge research on brain-computer interface technology and the way that the Center is a leader in this field.
-In the process, I was able to interface with researchers, engineers, and ethicists and celebrate the work of people in the lab that were often behind-the scenes.
+In the process, I worked with researchers, engineers, and ethicists and celebrate the work of people in the lab that was often behind-the scenes.

 Ultimately, I am so glad that I contributed to the CSNE’s mission of making their work accessible to the public.